6 Days (2017 film): Plot

-On Day 1, 30 April 1980, six Iranian Arabs storm the Iranian Embassy located at 16 Princes Gate, Kensington in London and hold at least 26 hostages.
+On 30 April 1980, six Iranian Arabs storm the Iranian Embassy located at 16 Princes Gate, Kensington in London and hold at least 26 hostages including PC Trevor Lock.
 Notable persons have been summoned by the incident, including SAS members led by Lance Corporal Rusty Firmin, BBC reporter Kate Adie, and Chief Inspector Max Vernon of the Metropolitan Police.
 The authorities receive a call from the terrorists' leader, Salim, demanding the release of 91 Arab prisoners in Iran, or else they will kill a hostage at noon the following day.

-On Day 2, Max negotiates with Salim by phone, saying that Max will help him by any means to avoid violence.
+On the second day, Max negotiates with Salim by phone, saying that Max will help him by any means to avoid violence.
 The SAS team prepares to storm the building just before noon, but Salim releases one hostage, due to illness.
 After Max brings food to the terrorists, Salim reluctantly agrees to extend the deadline by 48 hours, demanding safe passage to Heathrow Airport accompanied by ambassadors from the Arab League.

-On Days 3 and 4, Salim calls again, demanding to speak with the ambassadors.
+Over the next two days, Salim calls again, demanding to speak with the ambassadors.
 Salim's right-hand man, Faisal, takes one hostage to be killed.
 However, the Iranian authorities refuse to be part of the negotiation.
 Salim calls Max, demanding to speak to the BBC, and Max reluctantly agrees.
-Afterwards, Salim reluctantly releases another hostage.
+Afterwards, Salim reluctantly releases another hostage while Trevor contemplates a takeover with a hidden revolver.
 Meanwhile, the SAS team prepare a plan for rescuing the hostages while they are aboard the bus en route to the airport, but this plan is vetoed by the Prime Minister, who is adamant that the government will not give in to any of the terrorists' demands, even cosmetically.
 Reluctantly, the SAS return to the original plan of storming the building.